US consumer borrowing fell for first time since 2011

 Changes in consumer credit are closely watched for signals about how willing households are to take on more debt to finance their spending, which accounts for 70% of economic activity.

-Economists believe given the millions of lost jobs and steep drop in economic activity due to the efforts to contain the virus, there will be more weakness in consumer spending in coming months.
+Economists believe that, given the millions of lost jobs and the steep drop in economic activity due to the efforts to contain the virus, there will be more weakness in consumer spending in coming months.

+The overall economy shrank at an annual rate of 4.8% in the first quarter, the biggest decline in a decade as the pandemic shutdowns began in the middle of March.
+Consumer spending fell at a rate of 7.6% in the first quarter, the steepest decline since 1980.

+Economists are forecasting an even worse outcome in the current quarter with the expectation that overall gross domestic product will drop by a record breaking 40%.